yamunariver/Az104/README.md

+## You have an Azure subscription and a user named User1.

+You need to assign User1 a role that allows the user to create and manage all types of resources in the subscription.
+The solution must prevent User1 from assigning roles to other users.

+Which Azure role-based access control (RBAC) role should you assign to User1?

+Select only one answer.

+API Management Service Contributor

+Contributor

+Owner

+Reader

+## Exp: Users with the Contributor role can create and manage all types of resources but cannot delegate new access to other users.
+Users with the Reader role can view existing Azure resources but cannot perform any action against them.
+Users with the API Management Service Contributor role can only manage API Management services and APIs.
+Users with the Owner role provides full access to all resources, including the right to delegate access to others.

 ## You have the following resource groups, management groups, and Azure subscriptions:

 Two resource groups named RG1 and RG2 that are associated with a subscription named 111-222-333 and a management group named MG1